aurimas13/Machine-Learning-Goodness/README.md

 + Refreshed knowledge about statistical concepts necessary to be known for Data Science interviews ranging from Z-tests and T-tests to Uniform and Poisson Distributions to name a few ot the 10 that could be found as item **87** [here](#worthy-tools) or accessed directly through [here](https://www.kdnuggets.com/2021/02/10-statistical-concepts-data-science-interviews.html).

-# Python Tricks & Reinforcement Learning by MIT | Day 66
+# Python Tricks & Reinforcement Learning | Day 66

 + Came across two books of Python Tricks and an overview on Reinforcement Learning:
   1. Python Tricks: The Book — A buffet of Awesome Python Features can be found [here](https://www.amazon.com/dp/1775093301/).